 Spotting them is relatively easy since they leave shiny trails of transparent mucus.

-The best cannabis pest control options for slug and snails is removing them manually at night when they are most active.
+The best cannabis pest control option for slug and snails is removing them manually at night when they are most active.
 Alternative treatments include building a barrier around the crop, placing baits and lures (e.g. mix of jam and beer), and using the predatory slug Ruminia decollate.

 Typical symptoms mimic herbicide damage.
 Leaves turn small, stunted, and they sometimes curl downward and inward.